Babalwa01/plinko-game-v2/README.md

 - **Mobile responsiveness**: Each time you switch to a different screen size, you need to refresh the page to see the UI fully
 - **Testing**: Look into adding unit tests to ensure full functionality of the game
 - **Game functionality**: Fix ball to land on its respective slot at the end of ball movement, and not on empty space above respective slot.

+### Some of steps followed to create Plinko game

+- Learn basics of PIXI.js and Tween.js
+- Expand knowledge on webpack JavaScript files bundler